jothanna/sht85/README.md

 ## Useage
 An example of a periodic query is presented in **test_run_sht85.py**.
 The functions mentioned below are implemented.
-For the exact application please refer to the datasheet of sensirion
+For the exact usage please refer to the datasheet of sensirion

 **single_shot(rep='HIGH'):**
     Single Shot Data Acquisition Mode